 What happens to the frequency (number of oscillations) once the mass (ball bearing or nut) flies off?
+Or how did the number of oscillations (frequency) of the ruler compare with and without the weight?

 How does mass affect the frequency?
 Can you relate this back to Einstein's equation, $E = mc^{2?}$